Last Updated on

 Contents

 For centuries, wheat has been one of the most important food crops cultivated by civilizations around the world.
-Evidence shows that wheat production began around 10,000 B.C., and that the Egyptians produced and baked breads in ovens over 5,000 years ago.
+Evidence shows that wheat production began around 10,000 BC, and that the Egyptians produced and baked breads in ovens over 5,000 years ago.

 Today wheat ranks as the second most consumed grain in the world, trailing only rice in annual consumption.